(Redirected from Minnie Minoso)

 "Minoso was one of the best competitors I've ever seen. . .
 He'd run into walls and get on guys who weren't putting out.
 He was also one of the nicest guys I've ever known when the game was over. . .
 I had more respect for him than anyone I've ever met." - Jim Derrington in a 1991 interview appearing in the L.A.
 Times

-Minnie Minoso was a seven-time All-Star Gold Glove outfielder who played 17 often highly productive years in the majors.
-As good as he was young - finishing #2 in the 1951 AL Rookie of the Year race with a sizzling 326/.422/.500 line and league leads in both triples and steals set the pace - he actually had some of his best years after the age of 30.
-Between 30 and 34 he reeled off five straight .300 BA seasons, with three All-Star selections, three Gold Gloves, and MVP votes in each.
+Minnie Minoso was a seven-time All-Star outfielder, winning three Gold Gloves who played parts of 17 often highly productive years in the majors, hitting over .300 in eight seasons.
+As good as he was young - finishing 2nd in the 1951 AL Rookie of the Year race with a sizzling 326/.422/.500 line and league leads in both triples and steals - he actually had some of his best years after the age of 30.
+Between 30 and 34, he reeled off five straight .300 seasons, with three All-Star selections, three Gold Gloves, and MVP votes in each.
+His WAR7 total ranks him 14th among all left fielders (as of 2019), putting him higher than many Hall of Famers, including Joe Medwick, Willie Stargell, Jesse Burkett, Lou Brock and others.

-Minnie's book Just Call Me Minnie says that he was born in 1925 and began playing semi-pro ball in Cuba in 1941.
-He was in professional winter ball there starting in 1944, and with the New York Cubans in the American Negro Leagues from 1945 to 1948.
+Minnie's book Just Call Me Minnie says that he was born in 1925 and began playing semipro ball in Cuba in 1941.
+He was in professional winter ball starting in 1944, and with the New York Cubans in the American Negro Leagues from 1945 to 1948.
 He hit .309 in 1946 and .294 in 1947.
-Minoso was the starting 3B in the East-West All-Star Game in both 1947 and 1948.
+Minoso was the starting third baseman in the East-West All-Star Game in both 1947 and 1948.

-In addition to leading the AL variously in hits, doubles, triples, steals, stolen bases, total bases, and sacrifice flies he dominated two other categories during his playing days, one good, one not: he topped the junior circuit in hit by pitches 10 times (in a 12-year period), and led it in caught stealing 6 times in an overlapping 9-year span.
-Along the way he was in double digits in triples, topped 20 home runs, and drove in over 100 four times apiece.
+In addition to leading the AL at times in hits, doubles, triples, steals, stolen bases, total bases, and sacrifice flies, he dominated two other categories during his playing days, one good, one not: he topped the junior circuit in hit by pitches 10 times (in a 12-year period), and led in caught stealing 6 times in an overlapping 9-year span.
+Along the way, he was in double digits in triples, topped 20 home runs, and drove in over 100 four times apiece.
 Eight times he topped .300 in batting average, peaking at .326 his rookie year and .320 in 1954.

-As a player the fiery Minoso was well respected, finishing fourth in the MVP voting four times.
-While his Gray Ink score of 189 is well above the average Hall of Famer score of 144, his black ink tallies of 88 and 35 fall measurably below their 100 and 50 baselines.
+As a player, the fiery Minoso was well respected, finishing fourth in the MVP voting four times.
+While his Gray Ink score of 189 is well above the average Hall of Fame score of 144, his black ink tallies of 88 and 35 fall measurably below their 100 and 50 baselines.
 Once eligible, he got as high as 21% of the BBWAA Hall of Fame vote; in 2007 he received 15% of the Veterans Committee vote, in the 2014 election he was at 50% in a year when there were several strong candidates and no one was elected.
+Minoso was part of the inaugural class of inductees in the Latino Baseball Hall of Fame in 2010.

 Although none of the ten most similar players to Minoso (according to the similarity scores method) as of December 2014 are in the Hall of Fame, Minoso has a higher Adjusted OPS+ than any of them.
 Though his 130 is the same as Hall of Famers Roberto Clemente, Carl Yastrzemski, and Dave Winfield, the most similar player career-wise according to the method is Carl Furillo.